erictt/computer-science-learning/source/_posts/cs6210/lesson-10.md

 <img src="https://i.imgur.com/Uim23NW.png" style="width: 800px" />

-- The PTS programming model is a distributed application with threads and channels as the high-level abstractions.
+- The PTS(Persistent Temporal Streams) programming model is a distributed application with threads and channels as the high-level abstractions.
 - The computation graph generated by the PTS programming model looks similar to a UNIX process socket graph.
 - The semantics of the channel abstraction is different from the socket abstraction, as the channel holds time sequenced data objects.
 - A channel allows many-to-many connections, and a thread can produce or consume data from a channel using the put and get primitives, respectively.